puppetlabs/iac/_posts/2020-02-05-powershell-type-and-provider-i.md

 >
 > Also note that VSCode will present you with a pop up in the bottom right corner asking if you want to add an extension for `.pp` files - you _absolutely_ do want to add the [Puppet Extension for VSCode](https://puppet-vscode.github.io/) if you're not already using it; it includes dozens of helpful features to make writing and maintaining Puppet code easier!

-And then we'll run a command _with administrative priveleges_ (needed to create the SMB share) to execute this manifest:
+And then we'll run a command _with administrative privileges_ (needed to create the SMB share) to execute this manifest:

 ```powershell
 pdk bundle exec puppet apply ./examples/basic.pp --modulepath ./spec/fixtures/modules/